 d) Ask questions to qualify the prospect

 “John, it seems that saving two hours a day would really make a big difference to you.
-As this point this is what I usually do.
-I’d like to set up a complimentary Time Saver Session to explore how you could save that time everyday.
-And of course, I’ll explain in depth exactly how my service works to accomplish that.
+At this point, this is what I usually do.
+I’d like to set up a complimentary Time Saver Session to explore how you could save that time every day.
+And of course, I’ll explain in-depth exactly how my service works to accomplish that.
 How does that sound?”